dfinity/portal/how-it-works/00_General/01_overview-of-the-internet-computer.subpage.md

 ### Platform Governance

-The IC is governed by a tokenized DAO, the so-called Network Nervous System (NNS).
+The IC is governed by a *tokenized DAO*, the so-called *Network Nervous System (NNS)*.
 The NNS is implemented as a set of canister smart contracts that are deployed on a high-replication subnet, i.e., a subnet with many nodes and the stronger security properties derived from that.
 The NNS allows holders of the ICP governance token to make proposals and vote on those proposals.
 Accepted proposals are, depending on their type, either automatically executed by the NNS (governance proposals), or define the roadmap that the IC community is working on (motion proposals).

 ### DApp Governance

-In addition to this DAO-based platform governance, dApps can be governed by an out-of-the-box deployable governance system, the Service Nervous System (SNS), which is similar to the NNS, but tailored to dApps.
+In addition to this DAO-based platform governance, dApps can be governed by an out-of-the-box deployable governance system, the *Service Nervous System (SNS)*, which is similar to the NNS, but tailored to governing dApps.
 Everyone controlling a dApp, can hand over control of their dApp to a tokenized DAO by deploying and parameterizing an instance of the SNS.
 The SNS implements advanced governance at the dApp level and can be used without implementing a governance system, which is revolutionary.
+Handing over control of a dApp to an instance of the SNS usually includes running a decentralization sale where funds can be raised through the sale of the dApp's governance tokens.

 Canister smart contracts are more powerful than the smart contracts on other blockchains.
 For example, a web browser can directly interact with a canister smart contract, without involving any public cloud for serving the web interface and assets.